NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

    *  - Animation and color
       - Description
       - Troubleshooting
-   *  - Solid green
+   *  - White to blue "Breath"
-      - Standby in manual mode
+      - Starting the robot
       - N/A
-   *  - Flashing green
+   *  - Slow blue "chase"
-      - Robot moving in manual mode
+      - Calibration required
       - N/A
-   *  - Alternating green and red
-      - Robot moving error
-      - Press Learning Mode button to troubleshoot the error
-   *  - White chase
+   *  - 3 yellow blinks
-      - Robot booting or updating
+      - Calibration warning
       - N/A
+   *  - Blue "snake"
+      - Calibration in progress
+      - N/A
+   *  - Solid orange
+      - One or more robot axes are outside the motion limits
+      - Return the axes to within the limits and start a calibration.
+   *  - 1 white "Breath" lasting 2 seconds then 6 blinks in white
+      - Shutdown in progress
+      - N/A
+   *  - Blinking red
+      - Motor error
+      - Check the motor error codes in the "Hardware Status" panel of Niryo Studio.
+   *  - Blinking red
+      - Very high Raspberry Pi temperature
+      - Check the temperature of the Raspberry on Niryo Studio. |newline| Contact the after-sales service if it persists, as there may be defective fan.
    *  - Solid white
+      - Update in progress
+      - Nothing
+   *  - N/A
-      - Learning mode
+      - Update complete
       - N/A
-   *  - Alternating white and yellow
+   *  - "Breath" blue
-      - Learning mode warning
+      - FreeMotion activated
       - N/A
-   *  - Alternating white and red
+   *  - "Breath" green
-      - Learning mode error
+      - FreeMotion disabled
       - N/A
-   *  - Solid blue
+   *  - Solid green
-      - | Running autonomous mode (robot controlled through Blockly,
-        | PyNiryo or Python ROS Wrapper)
+      - Program running
       - N/A
+   *  - "Chase" green
+      - Program paused
+      - A short press on the button to resume, a long press |newline| on the top button to cancel the current program.
+   *  - "Breath" orange
+      - Error in the program
+      - Check the logs on Niryo Studio.
-   *  - Alternating blue and red
+   *  - Solid red
-      - Running autonomous error
+      - Fatal error
+      - Check the logs on Niryo Studio and restart the robot.
+   *  - Blinking orange
+      - A collision is detected
+      - Perform a new action to remove the warning and check if the |newline| robot has collided with an obstacle.
+   *  - Flashing purple
+      - Login to Niryo Studio
       - N/A
-   *  - Alternating blue and yellow
+   *  - 1 Blinking white
-      - | Running autonomous warning
-        | or
-        | Learning mode in autonomous mode warning
+      - Saving a position
       - N/A
-   *  - Alternating blue and white
-      - Learning mode in autonomous mode
-      - N/A

 User mode
 ^^^^^^^^^^^^^^^^^^^

-Several animations are implemented to allow the user different ways to control the Led Ring.
+Several animations are implemented to allow the user different ways to control the LED Ring.
 Refer to the following table.
-The node receives commands through the service ``/niryo_robot_led_ring/set_user_animation`` (see :ref:`Services - Led Ring` section)
+The node receives commands through the service ``/niryo_robot_led_ring/set_user_animation`` (see :ref:`Services - LED Ring` section)

 .. todo:: put this table with gifs also in the Ned 2 user documentation

-.. important:: Ned must be in autonomous mode in order to allow the user to control the Led Ring.
+.. important:: Ned must be in autonomous mode in order to allow the user to control the LED Ring.

 .. list-table::
    :header-rows: 1